-"Some terminations are doubly difficult because the employer who initiates the termination refuses to indicate the reason." he said.
+"Some terminations are doubly difficult because the employer who initiates the termination refuses to indicate the reason," he said.

-cate the reason," he said.

-"No Hongkong forum

-would want to act on such a

-controversy, and the maid is

-forced to return to the
+"No Hongkong forum would want to act on such a controversy, and the maid is forced to return to the Philippines."

-Philippines."